top of page

 Tactile Robotic Telemedicine

-Tactile robotic telemedicine allows medical experts to examine patients from a distance.
+Tactile robotic telemedicine enables medical professionals to remotely examine patients with precision and accuracy.

-(Pulse diagnosis): This involves the physician using their fingers to palpate the patient's radial artery at various locations and depths to evaluate the condition of the patient's body.
-It is considered a key part of the diagnostic process in traditional Chinese medicine (TCM).
-The physician checks for various pulse qualities like the speed, rhythm, strength, and shape of the pulse to make a diagnosis.
+Pulse diagnosis involves the physician palpating the patient’s radial artery at various locations and depths to assess the overall condition of the body.
+This method is a fundamental component of the diagnostic process in Traditional Chinese Medicine.
+Through this technique, the physician evaluates several pulse characteristics, including speed, rhythm, strength, and shape, to aid in forming a diagnosis.

-(Palpation diagnosis): This refers to the examination of the body by touch and pressure.
-The doctor uses their hands to feel the body for areas of warmth, coolness, resistance, or discomfort.
-Palpation is often used to check the abdominal region to identify any organ enlargement or presence of mass or fluid.
+Palpation diagnosis entails the examination of the body through touch and applied pressure.
+Physicians utilise their hands to identify areas of warmth, coolness, resistance, or discomfort.
+This method is commonly employed in the abdominal region to detect organ enlargement, masses, or fluid accumulation.

 bottom of page